mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 As a result, the way to access and set node and edge data has changed.

-If your code accesses or updates the data associated with nodes then it probably contains code that looks something like this:
+If your code accesses or updates the data associated with nodes, then it probably contains code that looks something like this:

 ```python